 - City visits, tours or other activities

 We highly encourage you to attend the Faculty Luncheon as that will be an opportunity to meet and get to know some of your peers.
-You are not required to attend any events after the opening dinner.
+You are not required to attend any events beyond the opening dinner and awards banquet.
 Optional events are TBD.

 Yes, you are invited to all events during the week of CIHRCom.
 The only exception is the case preparation!
 Please check the Event Schedule for more information.

 Yes, you are welcome to arrange your own activities throughout the week.
 We have prepared a list of tourist attractions, other University of Minnesota events, and other activities happening in the area at the bottom of that page.
 Please feel free to explore the Twin Cities and the University of Minnesota while you are here.
 If you need help planning, or if you would like to find specific information, please feel free to contact us and we will do our best to assist you.